What is Listeria?

-Listeria causes a rare infection called listeriosis.
-It is usually caught from eating food containing the listeria bacteria.
+Listeria causes a rare infection called listeriosis and is usually caught from eating food containing the listeria bacteria.
 It is an important bacteria to be aware of, not because of the number of people each year affected but due to the severity of infection and the loss of life it causes.
 It can cause serious consequences in pregnant women and their unborn babies, elderly adults and people with weakened immune systems.

-What happens when you get infected with listeria
+What happens when you get infected with Listeria

 Due to the long incubation period for Listeria monocytogenes (up to 70 days) it is difficult to determine the key sources of infection.
 Healthy adults are likely to experience only mild infection, causing flu-like symptoms or gastroenteritis for a few days, such as: